yangmillstheory/vim-snipe/README.md

 map <leader><leader>t <Plug>(snipe-t)
 ```

-Example usage: there are three o's in front of the cursor, and we want to jump to the second one
+Example usage: there are three o's in front of the cursor, and we want to jump to the second one.

 ![f](https://user-images.githubusercontent.com/2729079/33415309-7fc23138-d54a-11e7-9c02-a48e84ee4f8a.gif)